Chapter 14: Positively Church Street, North London 1996 – 1999.

 Mathew’s impact on our music was colossal.
 We sounded brilliant.

 Dodgy had split and Andy Winters started to manage us.
 He organised for us to go into the studio to record a demo.
-We went to Bark in Walthamstow, E17.
-The wonderful, Brian O’Shaughnessy‘s studio.
-We recorded one song this time, ‘Just Hit A Nerve‘.
+We went to Bark in Walthamstow, E17, Brian O’Shaughnessy‘s studio.
+We recorded one song, ‘Just Hit A Nerve‘.
 I ‘allowed’ Bob to play guitar.
 He was amazing of course.
 We sang four part harmonies all round the mic at the same time.
 We were thrilled with the results.
+From this point on, I consider myself to be a singer.
+So happy with this vocal and my singing in general.

-We got a little bit of press, the N.M.E. printed a couple of Justin’s photos .
+We got a little bit of press after The Garage gig, the N.M.E. printed a couple of Justin’s photos .

 Using the recording of ‘Just Hit A Nerve’, Andy secured us a week recording demos for Island Records.
 It was January 1999, Monday to Friday in their basement studio; the Fallout Shelter.
 Artists who had recorded here over the years included Bob Marley, John Martyn, Gregory Isaacs, Marianne Faithfull and Stevie Winwood.
 We were somewhat in awe of the place.
 We had to walk through the Island Records offices to get to the studio.
 Huge posters of Nick Drake and Bob Marley greeted us and added to our slightly overwhelmed feeling.